hagarbi/AndroidStore/README.md

 We want you!

 Fork -> Clone -> Implement -> Test -> Pull-Request.
-We have great respect for contribution.
+We have great RESPECT for contributors.

 SOOMLA, Elsewhere ...
 ---